cucumber/common/HACKING.md

 Occasionally, a sub directory is promoted to a separate subrepo.
 The process for doing this is:

-    # Create a new, empty subrepo at GitHub.
+Create a new, empty subrepo at GitHub.

-    # Initialise the subrepo, for example:
+Initialise the subrepo, for example:

     git subrepo init tag-expressions/go --remote https://github.com/cucumber/tag-expressions-go.git

+Create an .rsync file, for example:

+    ../LICENSE LICENSE
+    ../../.travis/go/.travis.yml .travis.yml

+Sync files:

+    source scripts/functions.sh && rsync_files

+Push to the subrepo:

+    git subrepo push tag-expressions/go

+Log into Travis and set up build for the new subrepo

 ### Docker and CI